Domin737/goit-node-hw-01/README.md

 - `contacts.js` - Contains functions for performing operations on contacts.
 - `contacts.json` - JSON file where contacts are stored.
 - `db/` - Directory containing the `contacts.json` file.
+- `src/images` - Directory containing images used in project and aplication.